sercankulcu/sercankulcu.github.io/_nature/029-special-relativity.md

 Relativity also modifies how velocities combine.

-Two ordinary velocities do not simply add when they become comparable to \(c\).
+Two ordinary velocities do not simply add when they become comparable to $$c$$.

 The relativistic velocity-addition formula prevents massive objects from being accelerated past the speed of light.

-Even if one observer measures an object moving extremely fast and another observer moves relative to the first, neither measures the object exceeding \(c\).
+Even if one observer measures an object moving extremely fast and another observer moves relative to the first, neither measures the object exceeding $$c$$.

 ## Why Massive Objects Cannot Reach Light Speed

-As the speed of a massive object approaches \(c\), the energy required to continue accelerating it grows without bound.
+As the speed of a massive object approaches $$c$$, the energy required to continue accelerating it grows without bound.

 No finite amount of energy can push a massive particle to the speed of light.

-Massless particles such as photons travel at \(c\) in vacuum.
+Massless particles such as photons travel at $$c$$ in vacuum.

 The speed of light is therefore not merely a property of light.